fjudith/network-architecture-icons/draw.io/flat-lan-blue/README.md

 ## Notes

-If you want more items added or any updates please let me know by contacting me by email at enquiries@appliant.net and starting the subject with ”Flat Lan”.
+If you want more items added or any updates please let me know by contacting me by email at enquiries@appliant.net and starting the subject with "Flat Lan".

 Thanks